Authors: Dr. Jean-Paul Rodrigue and Dr. Claude Comtois

 More specifically, such indicators are useful by allowing cross-temporal analysis of a transport nexus or given transport modes.
-Another fundamental dimension of technical performance concerns operations and relate to specific parts of the transport network such as a segment or a terminal.
+Another fundamental dimension of technical performance concerns operations and relates to specific parts of the transport network, such as a segment or a terminal.
 The most salient indicators include:

 - Transport time / speed / turnover.
 An expression of the velocity of passengers or freight along segments (speed) and at terminals or distribution centers (turnover).

 - Reliability.
-The consistence of operations within defined parameters such as capacity, safety, duration and punctuality.
+The consistency of operations within defined parameters such as capacity, safety, duration, and punctuality.